 - a.
-A Town or Board of Education official, Town or Board of Education employee, or consultant has a conflict of interest when that individual engages in or participates in any contract, transaction, decision, employment, or rendering of service where the Town or Board of Education official, employee, or consultant has a financial or beneficial interest.
-Notwithstanding anything contained in this ordinance to the contrary ~~contract~~, a Town or Board of Education official, employee, or consultant may enter into a contract with the Town if the contract is (i) publicly quoted or bid; or (ii) the Town or Board of Education official, employee, or consultant is not involved in the awarding of the contract.
-In addition, the provisions of this section shall not apply to any employment contracts in which a Town or Board of Education official, employee, or consultant is hired by the Town or the Board of Education to perform necessary services, including, but not limited to recreational services. - b.
-A financial interest or beneficial interest presents a conflict of interest that is incompatible with the proper discharge of official responsibilities in the public interest if the Town or Board of Education official, employee, or consultant has reason to believe or expect that he/she or any member of his family or business associate will obtain, secure, or advance such interest by reason of his/her actions in performance or nonperformance of his/her official responsibilities. - c.
-A Town or Board of Education official, employee, or consultant does not have a financial interest or beneficial interest that is incompatible with the proper discharge of his/her official responsibilities in the public interest if the interest accrues to such individual, his/her family members or business associate(s) as a member of a profession, occupation, or group to no greater extent that it accrues to any other member of the profession, occupation, or group with which he/she is affiliated as set forth in G.S.
-7-148h(b).

-- d. ~~No Town Official or employee may directly hire a member of his/her family.~~ Town employee supervision of a member of his/her family is not permitted except for temporary emergency situations, including but not limited to winter storms, tropical storms, and labor shortages. - e.
+A Town official, employee, or consultant has a conflict of interest when that individual engages in or participates in any contract, transaction, decision, employment, or rendering of service where the Town official, employee, or consultant has a financial or beneficial interest.
+Notwithstanding anything contained in this ordinance to the contract, a Town official, employee, or consultant may enter into a contract with the Town if the contract is (i) publicly quoted or bid; or (ii) the Town official, employee, or consultant is not involved in the awarding of the contract.
+In addition, the provisions of this section shall not apply to any employment contracts in which a Town official, employee, or consultant is hired by the Town or the Board of Education to perform necessary services, including, but not limited to recreational services. - b.
+A financial interest or beneficial interest presents a conflict of interest that is incompatible with the proper discharge of official responsibilities in the public interest if the Town official, employee, or consultant has reason to believe or expect that he/she or any member of his family or business associate will obtain, secure, or advance such interest by reason of his/her actions in performance or nonperformance of his/her official responsibilities. - c.
+A Town official, employee, or consultant does not have a financial interest or beneficial interest that is incompatible with the proper discharge of his/her official responsibilities in the public interest if the interest accrues to such individual, his/her family members or business associate(s) as a member of a profession, occupation, or group to no greater extent that it accrues to any other member of the profession, occupation, or group with which he/she is affiliated as set forth in G.S.
+7-148h(b). - d. ~~No Town Official or employee may directly hire a member of his/her family.~~ Town employee supervision of a member of his/her family is not permitted except for temporary emergency situations, including but not limited to winter storms, tropical storms, and labor shortages. - e.
 Town officials and Town employees shall not use Town owned vehicles, equipment, facilities, materials, or property for personal convenience or profit.
 Personal convenience or profit refer to those matters that are not related to the individual's official duties.
-This section does not apply to Town-owned vehicles issued to emergency responders who are authorized by the Mayor, Fire Chief or Police Chief to take their Town-owned vehicles home, or vehicles issued to employees who are permitted to bring their Town-owned vehicles homes as part of an employment agreement or contract. - f. ~~No Town official, employee, or consultant may withhold information or make a dishonest or fraudulent statement with the intent to deceive or to misrepresent material facts in the performance of his or her official duties~~
+This section does not apply to Town-owned vehicles issued to emergency responders who are authorized by the Mayor, Fire Chief or Police Chief to take their Town-owned vehicles home, or vehicles issued to employees who are permitted to bring their Town-owned vehicles homes as part of an employment agreement or contract.

+~~f.
+No Town official, employee, or consultant may withhold information or make a dishonest or fraudulent statement with the intent to deceive or to misrepresent material facts in the performance of his or her official duties~~